Models and branches

 The OAuth servers that are created here, can be used in process flows to create a secure connection for HTTP-connectors to use.

-- To override these settings for development or testing purposes in the runtime configuration: menu Maintenance > Runtime configurations > tab OAuth servers.
+• To override these settings for a specific runtime configuration (for development and testing): menu Maintenance > Runtime configurations > tab OAuth servers.
+See Runtime configurations for more information.

-- To override these settings in IAM: menu Authorization > Applications > tab OAuth server configurations.
+• To override these settings for an application in IAM: menu Authorization > Applications > tab OAuth servers.
+See OAuth servers settings in IAM.

 Database storage location for a branch